Kushner joins father-in-law's White House as senior adviser

 “Jared has been a tremendous asset and trusted adviser throughout the campaign and transition, and I am proud to have him in a key leadership role in my administration” said Trump, in the announcement.

-Kushner’s decision also ends speculation about whether he would join Trump’s administration or take an outside advisory role.
+Kushner’s decision also end speculation about whether he would join Trump’s administration or take an outside advisory role.

 But it will likely further ignite the political squabble over whether the 35-year-old Kushner's post violates a no-nepotism law that bars officials from appointing relatives to government positions.
 (Some Trump aides have argued that the law does not apply to the White House.)